bigwiv/Biopython-cn/chr12.rst

 the simple model only needs sample\_size and pop\_size) and possible values (in this case each parameter only has a possible value).

-Now, let°Øs consider an example where we want to generate several island models, and we are interested in varying the number of demes: 10, 50 and 100 with a migration rate of 1%.
+Now, let‚Äôs consider an example where we want to generate several island models, and we are interested in varying the number of demes: 10, 50 and 100 with a migration rate of 1%.
 Sample size and deme size will be the same as before.
 Here is the code: